-Claimant began working for employer on July 26, 2004.
-Claimant works for employer as a full-time material handler.
-Claimant works in department 40A at employer's Ankeny location.
+Claimant began working for employer on April 12, 2012.
+Claimant works for employer as a full-time machine operator.
+Claimant works in department 38 at employer's Ankeny location.
 Claimant performed work in this position until October 14, 2021.
 At that time a labor dispute concerning the terms and conditions of employment began.

 Claimant is not a union member.
-There was no work available to claimant during the work stoppage.
 Claimant was not participating in, financing, or directly interested in the labor dispute which caused the stoppage of work.
+However, claimant was directed by his supervisor not to report to work during the labor dispute.
+The labor dispute ended on November 20, 2021.
+Claimant returned to his previous position at that time.